NebulaJapanese-1221/NebulaOS/README.md

 NebulaOS is a x86 based hobby operating system written in Rust.

 **⚠️ ALPHA STATUS**
 NebulaOS is currently in alpha.
 Problems can range from apps crashing to the OS not booting at all.
+New versions are released daily.

 ## 💻 Devices Tested
 *   QEMU